 Beauty is not everything on the outside, but a component deep within our skin.
 Keeping our skin healthy and safe is what we all struggle for.
 This results in a constant need for Dermatologists, the experts in treating skin diseases.
-Even though Dermatology is a highly competitive speciality, most of the medical students have limited exposure to it.
+Even though Dermatology is a highly competitive speciality, most medical students have limited exposure to it.
 If you have keen visual skills and are enticed by this profession, Dermatology courses are ideal for you to grow in this field.

 To get started, take a look at this simple guide on various courses in Dermatology offered for students across the world.